WORKPLACE MENTAL WELLNESS

 Anxiety Disorders: Work-related stress can trigger or exacerbate anxiety disorders, such as generalized anxiety disorder, social anxiety disorder (especially if the job involves presentations or social interaction), and panic disorder.
 Constant worry about performance, deadlines, job security, or interpersonal conflicts can fuel anxiety.

-Other Mental Health Issues:
+Other Mental Health Issues We Can Help With:

 Adjustment Disorder: This can occur when individuals have difficulty coping with significant work-related changes or stressors, such as a new role, a change in management, or organizational restructuring.
 Symptoms can include anxiety, sadness, and difficulty functioning.